Sophlechim/Redes-Neurais---Sophia/AlgoritmosGeneticos/README.md

 </p>
 </details>

-⚠️Status do segmento: Em andamento 🔄
+⚠️Status do segmento: Concluído ✅